 - The online application for admission.

-- Three letters of recommendation using the La Salle recommendation form.
+- Three letters of recommendation.
 This should include a college professor who can assess the applicant’s academic qualifications and abilities as well as a supervisor who can assess the applicant’s professional qualifications, abilities, and motivation for enrolling in this program.

 - Work experience (paid or volunteer) in an area related to marriage and family therapy or the mental health field.

 - A personal statement that includes the following:You have made the decision to apply to La Salle’s Master’s Program in Marriage and Family Therapy.
 This is a professional program designed to train you to become a licensed marriage and family therapist (LMFT).
 In your statement, please include what professionalism means to you with regard to you becoming a LMFT.
 In addition, please include some information about yourself, your intentions concerning your academic and career paths, why you choose the La Salle Master’s Program, your expectations of the program, what you will contribute to the program, and what you believe you will eventually contribute to the mental health field.